 Prepare for Immediate Employment

-The U.S Department of Labor Statistics estimates that careers in Early Childhood Education are projected to grow 15 percent from 2021 to 2031.
-Over the next decade, about 63,100 job openings are projected each year for Early Childhood Education.
+The U.S. Department of Labor Statistics estimates that careers as preschool teachers are projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.

 Median Pay Rates

 We offer relevant K-12 Teacher Preparation and Certification coursework for Illinois students who aspire to become licensed elementary teachers.

 ECC offers 12 courses in education, most of which are intended as electives for transferring only.
 Our pre-student teaching clinical is ideal for hands-on experiences in local schools and allows students to complete 30 to 50 hours of the 100 hours of classroom observation required for student teaching.